-Struggling to Delegate?
-13 Tips for the Hands-On CEO.
+How to Delegate: 13 Tips for Hands-On CEOs

 When you first started your business, you were likely very hands-on with all aspects of your company.
 As your business has grown and you’ve hired more people, you may have found that you’re struggling to step back and let go of the day-to-day tasks that helped get the company off the ground.